ddabapps/duse/README.md

 ### Getting started

 _Unit2NS_ uses what it calls "mappings" to look up up namespaces for a given unit.
 The idea is you can have different mappings for different versions of Delphi.
-So, before you can start using it you need to provide a at least one mapping.
+So, before you can start using it you need to create at least one mapping.

 To do this, start the program and click the _New Mapping_ button.
-In the resulting dialogue box first give the mapping a sensible name.
+In the resulting dialogue box the first thing to do is to give the mapping a sensible name.

 Now you need to provide it with a list of namespaces and units.
 There are two ways to do this at present.
 The first is to enter a fully specified unit name in the edit box above the _Add_ button, e.g. `System.SysUtils` and then click _Add_.
 Keep doing this until you've entered all the units you need.
 Tedious huh?

-Secondly you can choose the _Read Units From Source Folder_ button.
+The second (and much easier) method is to choose the _Read Units From Source Folder_ button.
 This opens a dialogue box where you choose a directory containing some Pascal source code.
 Selecting a folder causes every Pascal unit in that folder, and all it's sub-folders, to be read into the mapping.
 So, if you choose your version of Delphi's `source` folder you'll load every unit Delphi provides into your new mapping.
 You'll also get quite a few you probably don't want, but that's not really a problem.
 You can delete any units you don't want by selecting them in the list and clicking the _Delete_ button.

 Once you're done click the _Save And Close_ button to save the mapping.